avi12/youtube-downloader/README.md

 ## This is a WIP
 Still  in development, for as long as I'm not 100% happy with the result.
-When it will be released to the public, it will be in Releases.

 ## Installation
 1. Use [this]() AdFly link to download the latest version.